lucky-sideburn/Awesome-Not-Persuasive-Or-Not-Very-Persuasive/README.md

 - [DuckDuckGo](https://duckduckgo.com/) - DuckDuckGo (also abbreviated as DDG) is an internet search engine that emphasizes protecting searchers' privacy.

+- [HackerNews](https://news.ycombinator.com/) - Hacker News is a social news website focusing on computer science and entrepreneurship.

 ## Generic Things

 - Walking